Vaccine numbers drop despite ongoing virus surge

 While cases have broken slightly, hospitalizations still remain about 3,000 total patients in treatment, although numbers stalled over the last three days.

-Regional hospital chains including Parkview Health have been raising alarms about the number of patients filling their beds, with the hospital being at near-record highs.
+Regional hospital systems including Parkview Health, Fort Wayne, have been raising alarms about the number of patients filling their beds, with the hospital being at near-record highs.

 Statewide deaths are still averaging close to 40 per day.